College Student Legal Resource Page – Michigan

 A smart student pleads not guilty.

-Pleading "not guilty" doesn't mean you deny you did anything; it just means you are not in a position to admit it (yet).
+Pleading “not guilty” doesn’t mean you deny you did anything; it just means you are not ready to admit you did it.

 Usually by the time the police read your rights – it’s too late.

 You will NOT be treated worse (or jailed) for pleading not guilty.

 Pleading not guilty gives your lawyer a chance to make sure the government has a solid case.